arscan/gosf/README.md

 # gosf
-Learning go the hard way
+Learning go the hard way.
+Nothing to see here.